 - Cardiovascular Disease

-What are phytonutrients?
-They are loosely defined as compounds found in plants that benefit human health with little or no side effects.
+Phytonutrients are loosely defined as ‘compounds found in plants that benefit human health with little or no side effects’.

-This definition closely parallels that of a nootropic substance.
-The only difference being that nootropics specifically improve cognitive function with almost no side effects.
+This closely parallels that of a nootropic substance, the only difference being that nootropics improve cognition with almost no side effects.

-Is Rhodiola Rosea a Nootropic? – Does it Help Brain Function?
+Is Rhodiola Rosea a Nootropic? – How Powerful is it?

-The CNS has 2 major systems, the sympathetic system, and the parasympathetic system.
+The CNS has 2 major components, the ‘sympathetic’, and the ‘parasympathetic’.

-When we are excited or feel threatened, the sympathetic system is activated.
-This is commonly referred to as our, “fight-or-flight” reaction to stressors.
+When we’re excited, or feel threatened, the sympathetic system is activated.
+This is commonly referred to as our, ‘fight-or-flight’ reaction.

 The parasympathetic system regulates digestion, sexual arousal, and several other functions.

-In any case, Rhodiola acts as a nootropic in 3 major ways:
+In any case, Rhodiola has 3 major effects: